Turbulent transport coefficients in spherical wedge dynamo simulations of solar-like stars: Test-field method

 for $\fluc{\bb}_{\rm T}$ with a chosen test field $\meanBB_{\rm T}$, while taking $\meanUU$ and $\flucuu$ from the global simulation (the ``main run"), and employ \eq{eq:emf}.
-By choosing nine linearly independent test fields, we have sufficiently many realizations of \eq{eq:emf1} to solve for all coefficients of \eq{eq:emf2}.
-A detailed description and discussion, in particular for spherical coordinates can be found in \cite{SRSRC05,SRSRC07}.
+By choosing nine linearly independent test fields, we have a sufficient number of realizations of \eq{eq:emf1} to solve for all coefficients of \eq{eq:emf2}.
+A detailed description and discussion, in particular for spherical coordinates, can be found in \cite{SRSRC05,SRSRC07}.

-The test-field method in the presented form is only valid in the {\it absence} of a ``primary magnetic turbulence'', that is, if the magnetic fluctuations $\flucbb$ vanish for $\meanBB\equiv\boldsymbol{0}$.
-However, for sufficiently high magnetic Reynolds numbers a small-scale dynamo may exist which creates magnetic fluctuations also in the absence of $\meanBB$.
+The test-field method in the presented form is only valid in the absence of a ``primary magnetic turbulence'', that is, if the magnetic fluctuations $\flucbb$ vanish for $\meanBB\equiv\boldsymbol{0}$.
+However, for sufficiently high magnetic Reynolds numbers, a small-scale dynamo may exist which creates magnetic fluctuations also in the absence of $\meanBB$.
 For the simulation considered here, this can be ruled out: a test run, where $\meanBB$ has been removed in each time step shows no magnetic field growth.